Acute Pancreatitis

 • Account for 40–50% of cases in developed countries.

-• Mechanism: Obstruction of the bile duct increases pancreatic ductal pressure, causing enzyme activation and acinar injury.
+• Obstruction of the bile duct increases pancreatic ductal pressure, causing enzyme activation and acinar injury.

 • Microlithiasis is implicated in many "idiopathic" cases.